Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 - Sutton SignWriting exists as a global writing and technical ecosystem
 - Brazil is the strongest documented empirical center
-- South Korea is a current public institutional proof point
+- South Korea is a current public institutional evidence point
 - the strongest claims require documentation chains
 - adoption limits, dormant programs, resistance, and negative cases matter too